 Violence is a complicated topic.
 We all try to simplify it, but it’s far more complex.
 The presence of a weapon isn’t a requirement for it.
-Instead, there are any number of other factors that do need to be considered.
+Instead, there are a number of factors that do need to be considered.

 During the House hearings on gun violence, we heard some of the usual comments, followed by a controversial statement that will outrage a lot of people, but touches on a key truth.